-Use oil to lightly lubricate the outside of the pump power cable (7) for ease of assembly.
-Slide the cable grip (6), and terminal housing (1) on the cable, allowing approximately 3 ft.
+Use oil to lightly lubricate the outside of the pump power cable (7), and the bore of the terminal housing (1) and cable grip (6) for ease of assembly.
+Slide the cable grip and terminal housing on the cable, allowing approximately 3 ft.
 (1 m) of cable to extend beyond the terminal housing.
 Temporarily tape the green and yellow ground wires to the cable.